 $20.78 Million Verdict – Drunk Driving Accident

 February 12 is a day Lisa will never forget.
 It was the day she became the victim of a drunk driver behind the wheel of an Enterprise rental car.
 As a result of the wreck, Lisa suffered disc injuries in her spine that will require surgery.
 When attempts to settle Lisa’s claim failed, a lawsuit was filed against both the drunk driver and Enterprise.
-After a trial that involved several days of complex medical testimony concerning Lisa’s pre-existing fibromyalga, the jury awarded compensatory and punitive damages in the total amount of $20,786,882.
-Lisa was also awarded attorneys’ fees because of Enterprise’s failure to accept her offers to settle.
+After a trial that involved several days of complex medical testimony concerning Lisa’s pre-existing fibromyalgia, the jury awarded compensatory and punitive damages in the total amount of $20,786,882.
+Lisa was also awarded lawyers’ fees because of Enterprise’s failure to accept her offers to settle.
 It is the hope of Lesser, Lesser, Landy & Smith that this widely publicized verdict will serve as a wake-up call to drunk drivers.
 Nearly half of all fatal motor vehicle collisions involve alcohol.

 Multi-Million Dollar Settlement – Medical Malpractice